Jake Tapper: Published works

 On April 24, 2018, Little, Brown and Company published Tapper's first novel, a political thriller entitled The Hellfire Club.
 The novel follows a fictitious freshman Congressman discovering corruption and conspiracy in 1950s Washington, at the height of the McCarthy era.
 The book debuted at Number 3 on the New York Times Best Seller list for Hardcover fiction, and remained on the Best Seller list for four weeks total.
 The Associated Press called The Hellfire Club "insightful... well-written and worthwhile."
 Tablet Magazine called the novel "startlingly good."
 USA Today said the author "sizzles" and "proves he has the page-turning knack in his entertaining debut novel."
 The sequel to The Hellfire Club, The Devil May Dance, was released in May 2021, and continues the story of the lives of Charlie and Margaret Marder.
 In 2023, the third volume in the series, All the Demons Are Here, was published.

 Tapper is also the author of The Outpost: An Untold Story of American Valor, a critically acclaimed book about U.S. troops in Afghanistan that debuted at number 10 on The New York Times Best Seller list for hardback non-fiction.
 Bob Woodward described the book as "Brilliant, dedicated reporting by a journalist who goes to ground to get the truth.
 A sad, real tale about this war, America and the brave warriors who live—and die—at the point of the spear" and Jon Krakauer called it "a mind-boggling, all-too-true story of heroism, hubris, failed strategy, and heartbreaking sacrifice.
 If you want to understand how the war in Afghanistan went off the rails, you need to read this book."

 In 2014, the Congressional Medal of Honor Society recognized Tapper for the book and his reporting on military topics in general with the Tex McCrary Award for Excellence in Journalism.
 A Rod Lurie-directed film adaptation of The Outpost was released in July 2020, starring Milo Gibson, Orlando Bloom, Scott Eastwood and Caleb Landry Jones.

-In addition to The Outpost, Tapper is the author of Down and Dirty: The Plot to Steal the Presidency, based on the 2000 Presidential election, that The Washington Post called "lively", the Chicago Tribune called "a churning effusion well worth reading", and The Daily Telegraph called "engrossing".
+Tapper is the author of Down and Dirty: The Plot to Steal the Presidency, based on the 2000 Presidential election, that The Washington Post called "lively", the Chicago Tribune called "a churning effusion well worth reading", and The Daily Telegraph called "engrossing".
 He also wrote Body Slam: The Jesse Ventura Story (St. Martin's Press) that was excerpted by The Washington Post Magazine.

 His comic strip Capitol Hell appeared in Roll Call from 1994 to 2003.
-He has also contributed cartoons to The American Spectator magazine, the Los Angeles Times, and The Philadelphia Inquirer.
+He has contributed cartoons to The American Spectator magazine, the Los Angeles Times, and The Philadelphia Inquirer.
 In 2014, Tapper wrote the introduction to The Complete Peanuts 1993 to 1994.
 During the week of May 23, 2016, Tapper guest-illustrated the Dilbert cartoon.
 The original drawings were auctioned online to raise money for the Homes for our Troops Foundation.

 In 2025, Penguin Press published Tapper's book Original Sin: President Biden's Decline, Its Cover-up, and His Disastrous Choice to Run Again, which he co-authored with Alex Thompson.